jiangjingxue/Model_Predictive_Controller_Tuning/README.md

 # AutomatedTuning_MPC
-This is an automated tuning program I developed to tune an MPC controller
+This is an automated tuning program I developed to tune an MPC controller using Genetic Algorithm